 The issue editor or editors have many responsibilities.
 They are responsible for creating the organizational structure for the volume and preparing a proposal for the editorial board reviews.
 They will also work closely with the director of publications and the individual contributors to make sure the submissions meet the standards of RSF.
 They will read the papers and give feedback at and after the RSF conference.
 It is important that issue editors understand that the papers accepted for the journal are of the highest quality.
 Only the strongest papers will be published.
-Marginal contributions

-(even those by well-known scholars) will not be published.
+Marginal contributions (even those by well-known scholars) will not be published.
 Each issue will consist of an introduction and about seven to nine additional papers.

-Issues may only be created through a request for papers (RFP).
+Issues may only be created through a request for papers (RFP) unless RSF internally decides to create an invited issue.
 All issues will have an associated conference at which drafts of the papers are presented and discussed.
-The process for submitting an issue proposal as an RFP or as an invited issue is as follows:
+The process for submitting an issue proposal as an RFP is as follows: